Aseedr/LabsSecondTerm/laba-4.9/README.md

-Utility to work with car parks and their workload kontorol.
+Utility to work with car parks and their workload control.